-I chatted with Vincent at Fincon and one of the things he told me that really stuck with me was the fact that he and his wife paid off $140,000 in debt by side hustling to pay that down first while also building up their photography side business.
+I chatted with Vincent at Fincon.
+One of the things he told me that really stuck with me was the fact that he and his wife paid off $140,000 in debt by side hustling.

 Once debt was out of the way, the way was cleared for them to fully devote their time to their own time and freed up time for them to spend with their young boys.